pippokill/dae/README.md

 This tool creates a fold named **csv** into the output directory containing the csv files with information about year, target, surface and context.
 Read the paper for more details.

 You can exclude a list of files from the processing by providing a text file with the filepath for each line.
 This file must be provided by the option **-exc**.
-The option **-l** can be used for providing the log of the **Downloader**, in this case, the class processes only files that are successfully downloaded.
+The option **-l** can be used for providing the log of the **di.uniba.dae.processing.Downloader**, in this case, the class processes only files that are successfully downloaded.

 ### Aggregation